nickfargo/state/README.md

 #### Step 3 — Accessing an object’s state

 After calling `state` to implement state into an `owner` object, this new state implementation will be exposed through an **accessor method**, also named `state`, that will be added to the object.

-Calling this accessor with no arguments queries the object for its **current state**.
+Calling this accessor with no arguments queries the object for its **current state**:

 ```javascript
 owner.state();                   // >>> State '' (the top-level *root state*)